Zendro-dev/Zendro-dev.github.io/setup_root.md

 This is a step-by-step guide on how to create a new Zendro project from scratch, aimed at software developers and system administrators.

-Zendro consists of four source-code projects: __graphql-server-model-codegen__, __graphql-server__, __single-page-app-codegen__ and __single-page-app__.
-The first pair is responsible for the back-end [GraphQL](https://graphql.org/learn/) service that can be accessed on the default port 3000.
-The second pair of projects acts as a client of the GraphQL server and creates a simple generic web-based GUI for this server on the 8080 port.
-As the names of these projects say, the *codegen* suffix means that to pull up the corresponding server it is required to generate some code first.
+Zendro consists of four source-code projects: __graphql-server-model-codegen__, __graphql-server__, __single-page-app__ and __graphiql-auth__.
+The first pair is responsible for the back-end [GraphQL](https://graphql.org/learn/) service that can be accessed on the default url http://localhost:3000/graphql on development mode or http:localhost/api/graphql on production mode.
+As the names of this project say, the *codegen* suffix means that to pull up the corresponding server it is required to generate some code first.
 Among inter-database transparency, the code generation step also allows a Zendro user to automate routinary ORM programming that depends on data scheme.
+The third project acts as a client of the GraphQL server and creates a simple generic web-based GUI for this server on the url http://localhost:8080/spa on development mode or http:localhost/spa on production mode.
+The last project offers a Zendro specific implementation of the browser based GraphQL IDE [Graphiql](https://github.com/graphql/graphiql).
+The project is a simple [Next.js](https://nextjs.org/) application.
+Custom adjustments have been made to accomodate Zendro requirements for authentication of users and enhanced meta searches using [jq](https://stedolan.github.io/jq/) or [JSONPath](https://goessner.net/articles/JsonPath/) statements.

  <br/>